iamvarunnair/generate-video-thumbnail/README.md

 #

-#### _Upload thubnail from an html form and generate a thumbnail, preview, store it as a file or Uploaded file._
+#### _Upload thubnail from an html form and generate a thumbnail, preview, store it as a file in project directory or Uploaded file in database._

 #